matuzo/matuzoat/src/blog/2022/100daysof-day10.md

 layout: "layouts/100days.njk"
 caniuse: "modal"
 ---
-I was wondering what happens with HTML elements in web components when I add styles to the document.
-Under which circumstances do global styles defined in a style element or external stylesheet apply to these elements?

 As it turns out, it depends on how you create and use the components.
 In my test setup I have an HTML document, a stylesheet and three different components.

 <style>